GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

         gcloud config set compute/zone us-central1-f
         gcloud container clusters create nginx-tutorial --num-nodes=2

+1. Ensure you have [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md) installed in Cloud Shell as well as Tiller (the server side component for helm installed on the Kubernetes cluster in the `kube-system` namespace).

-1. From the Cloud Shell, clone the following repo, which contains all the files for this tutorial:
+1. From the Cloud Shell, clone the following repo, which contains the files for this tutorial:

     	git clone https://github.com/ameer00/nginx-ingress-gke